 Most food items will remain in stock, but if you want a specialty food item — especially one imported from abroad — you might soon be out of luck.
 Pasta and wines from Italy, cheese from France and other niche food products from overseas may be impacted by supply chain interruptions, Anantha Iyer, senior associate dean in supply chain and operations management at Purdue University’s Krannert School of Management, told CNBC.

-Products That Are Already in Low Supply
+Products That Are Already Out of Stock

 Where the supply chain is falling short is in the packaging.
 Stateside, Fleischmann’s Yeast is trying to ramp up the number of employees working at the packaging plants, but their ability to package could be affected by factory shutdowns in India, which makes the company’s jars.

 As Americans rushed to stock up on food, many also rushed to the appliance store to buy extra freezers to store their food supply.
 This has led to freezers selling out at appliance stores across the country.
 And due to supply chain interruptions, it’s unclear when they will be restocked.
-Very few appliance companies manufacture their freezers in the U.S., and even those that assemble freezers domestically typically rely on parts that are manufactured in China, Mass Live reported.
+Very few appliance companies manufacture their freezers in the United States, and even those that assemble freezers domestically typically rely on parts that are manufactured in China, Mass Live reported.
 Plus, factories in the U.S. are slowing down production to maintain social distancing guidelines.

 More From GOBankingRates

-This article originally appeared on GOBankingRates.com: A Broken Supply Chain Means These 11 Products Could Be Out of Stock Soon
+This article originally appeared on GOBankingRates.com: A Broken Supply Chain Means These 10 Products Could Be Out of Stock Soon